Startup Accelerator & Competition Rules

 Program & Process

-May: Final Judging.
-VVM Startup Accelerator Graduation.
+June: Final Judging.
+VVM Startup Accelerator Celebration.
 Announcement of awards.

 **Entrants who participate in the Startup Accelerator must be present in Massachusetts to be eligible for awards.
 Active on-site participation in every stage of the program is a prerequisite to eligibility for prize money and all judging occurs in-person in Springfield, Massachusetts.